laishaun/captcha-ocr-solver-IMDA/README.md

 ---

-## Function Overview
+## SolverMain Function Overview

 - Each captcha contains **exactly 5 characters**: uppercase letters (A–Z) and digits (0–9).
 - Font, spacing, and background are consistent across samples.
 - Strategy 2 focuses on **contrast enhancement** followed by **end-to-end OCR** using [EasyOCR](https://github.com/JaidedAI/EasyOCR).

 ---
+## SolverExperiment Function Overview
+Given the consistent visual characteristics of the CAPTCHA images — fixed background texture, uniform spacing, and a controlled character set — I hypothesized that a background subtraction method may isolate foreground text more effectively than general-purpose OCR alone.
+An alternate pipeline was developed to explore this idea.

+- Explore a low-compute, interpretable approach that leverages the high similarity between samples
+- Evaluate whether subtracting a statistical background model would improve text clarity for OCR systems
+- Compare the output quality to the baseline model (SolverMain.py) which uses brightness and contrast enhancement alone

+To achieve this, an alternate pipeline (SolverExperiment.py) was developed that:
+- Builds a statistical background model using a median composite of training images (sample_captchas/)
+- Subtracts the background from unseen CAPTCHA images (images_to_test/)
+- Applies normalization and OCR using EasyOCR
+- Saves prediction results to the same output/ directory, for side-by-side comparison

+This experiment was deliberately kept modular to avoid interference with the main solver and to allow for independent evaluation.

 ## Project Structure

 ```
 captcha-ocr-solver/
 ├── captcha_solver/
 │   └── SolverMain.py           # Contains the main captcha solver class
+│   └── SolverExperiment.py     # Contains the secondary experiment using background subtraction
 ├── images_to_test/             # Drop your input captcha images here
 ├── output/                     # Output .txt files will be saved here
 ├── run.py                      # Script to run OCR on a folder of images
 ├── sample_captchas             # Sample images provided in the original challenge (also used as base set for background model)
 ├── requirements.txt            # List of required Python packages
 ├── .gitignore                  # Standard Git ignore rules
 └── README.md                   # This file
 ```

 ---